kaslr/another_null_chal/writeup.md

 add_topic('vic.tim', 0x60, b'the 0x60 byte buffer', 12)
 ```

-these next allocatiosn r from the unsorted bin , they exhaust the bin & now weʼve got 4 chunks that r relevant to the exploit.
+these next allocations r from the unsorted bin , they exhaust the bin & now weʼve got 4 chunks that r relevant to the exploit.

 - A - used to shrink Bʼs size in the freelist
 - B - original B chunk , shrunk in the freelist n also split to alloc the new C